-If you have LTC insurance on Nov.1, 2020, you may apply to the state for an exemption from the WA Cares Fund.
+If you have LTC insurance purchased before Nov.1, 2021, you may apply to the state for an exemption from the WA Cares Fund.
 If the state grants you an exemption, you won’t pay the WA Cares Fund premiums and you won’t be eligible for program benefits.

 Key Facts about WA Cares Fund Exemptions

 You must have LTC insurance in place on Nov 1, 2021 to be eligible to apply for an exemption.
 (You have LTC through your District employment.)

 Please note: if you are applying for family member coverage, the coverage must be approved before Oct.
 15, 2021 to be effective by the Nov.
 1, 2021 deadline.